SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessInvocations.md

 # 34. - Tenacious Plague

-You can cast Insect Plague once using a warlock spell slot.
+You can cast Insect Plague once, without expending a spell slot.
 You can't do so again until you finish a long rest.

 # 35. - Thunder Blast